Throwfox/GLP-1-Receptor-Agonists-and-Acute-Diabetes-Complications-in-Adults-with-Type-1-Diabetes/README.md

 - Kennedy, E. H. (2023).
 "Towards optimal doubly robust estimation of heterogeneous causal effects."
 Electronic Journal of Statistics.
 - Chernozhukov, V., et al. (2018).
 "Double/debiased machine learning for treatment and structural parameters."
 The Econometrics Journal.

-## Important Notes

-### Propensity Score Handling

-**This implementation does NOT pre-compute propensity scores as features.**

-Unlike some notebook implementations, `test.py`:
-- ✅ Does NOT use `LogisticRegression` to pre-calculate propensity scores
-- ✅ Does NOT add propensity scores to the feature matrix `X`
-- ✅ Lets `DRLearner` estimate propensity scores internally using `XGBClassifier`

-**Why?**
-1. Pre-computing PS and adding it to X creates circularity (information leakage)
-2. DRLearner's internal cross-fitting (cv=3) requires PS estimation on independent folds
-3. Using XGBoost for PS (instead of Logistic Regression) captures non-linear treatment assignment

-See `DIFFERENCES_FROM_NOTEBOOK.md` for detailed explanation.

 ### Other Technical Details